Corporate Bylaws Template

 Indemnification

-An indemnification clause addresses whether directors and officers are protected from liability that may occur due to their association with the corporation.
-If the bylaws indemnify the directors/officers, the corporation would pay for expenses necessary to resolve any issues.
+An indemnification clause addresses when directors and officers are protected from liability that may occur due to their association with the corporation.
+Where the bylaws indemnify the directors/officers, the corporation would then pay for certain expenses on their behalf, such as legal fees.

 Amendments

-Establishing the requirements for amending the contract is essential.
-Often, a percentage vote from shareholders and the board of directors is required to amend the bylaws.
+The document will provide the requirements for how it can be amended.
+Often, a percentage vote from shareholders and the board of directors is required.

 Dissolution

-The bylaws should include a section that sets out the events that must occur in order for the corporation to be dissolved.
-This will often be determined by a vote by the shareholders and/or the directors.
+The bylaws include a section that sets out the events that must occur in order for the corporation to be dissolved.
+Dissolution is often determined by a vote by the shareholders and/or the directors.

 Corporate Bylaws Requirements: By State